Director of Advocacy & Engagement

-Angela Inzano joined the CBF staff as Program Manager in August 2015.
-As Program Manager, Angela manages the day-to-day operation of the CBF Legal Aid Academy and the CBF Pro Bono Support Program, and assists with the CBF’s legislative and policy advocacy work.
+Angela Inzano joined the CBF staff in August 2015.
+As Director of Advocacy & Engagement, Angela manages the day-to-day operation of the CBF Legal Aid Academy and the CBF Pro Bono Support Program, and assists with the CBF’s legislative and policy advocacy work.
 Angela also staffs the CBF’s Young Professionals Board, the CBA’s Legal Aid Committee, and supervises CBF interns.

 Prior to joining the CBF, Angela was a Staff Attorney and the Policy Project Coordinator at The Family Defense Center.
 In that role, she was responsible for coordinating the Center’s policy program, parent empowerment program, and a statewide attorney network.
 She additionally represented families in DCFS investigations and administrative appeals directly and through training and support of pro bono attorneys.
 Prior to the FDC, Angela was a Public Interest Fellow at Lambda Legal.